mito-1315/panel-splitter/README.md

 - Node.js 16+ installed

 ### Input Files

+-`data.html` : To get this file, navigate to "https://sih.gov.in/sih2025PS" -> inspect -> source -> lib -> sih2025PS

 - `data.html`: HTML containing repeated table structures where:
   - The `<td>` immediately following a `<th>` with text `Problem Statement ID` contains a number (possibly wrapped in a `<div>` or braces like `{Number : 25001}`).
   - The `<td>` immediately following a `<th>` with text `Theme` contains the theme (e.g., `{Theme : MedTech / BioTech / HealthTech}`).